personalrobotics/herbpy/README.md

 ```

 ## Using HERBRobot ##
-The robot returned by [herbpy.herb.initialize]() is an OpenRAVE robot of type
+The robot returned by [herbpy.herb.initialize][herbpy.herb.initialize] is an OpenRAVE robot of type
-[herbpy.herbrobot.HERBRobot]().
+[herbpy.herbrobot.HERBRobot][herbpy.herbrobot.HERBRobot].
 This object provides access to all of HERB's
 hardware-specific functionality:

 * ``left_arm``, ``right_arm`` : [prpy.base.wam.WAM]() - Barrett WAM arms